 The Crossfit way: An Interview with Marcus Filly

-Today we are talking to Marcus Filly, founder of Revival Strength, a personal training company based in San Rafael, CA. There’s an art to great programming, which Revival Strength understands, offering personal and group training sessions over an online community, through the Awaken Training Series.
+Today we are talking to Marcus Filly, 6x CrossFit competitor and founder of Revival Strength, a personal training company based in San Rafael, CA. There’s an art to great programming, which Revival Strength understands, offering personal and group training sessions over an online community, through the Awaken Training Series.
 We unravel the man behind the mission, giving us an insight into the dedication and lifestyle required to be a top athlete and business owner.

 Q: Before Crossfit, what were your main hobbies?

 MF: Oddly enough, my biggest hobbies for the ten years leading up to CrossFit looked very much like my current life in fitness.
 I loved to train.
 I loved to lift weights, hike, bike, play golf, and cook.
 A perfect day for me was going for a hike in the morning with my Mom, then heading to the gym for a lifting session, then heading to the golf course for nine holes, followed by an evening ride, and then preparing dinner for the family.